dependument/dependument-cli/README.md

     $ dependument

 This command reads dependencies from `package.json` and outputs the dependencies to `DEPENDENCIES.md`.
-(To specify these further, you can use arguments.)

 ## Licence
 Dependument is (un)licensed under [The Unlicense](http://unlicense.org/).
 Do what you like with it.